Updated 9th June 2017 with more landowner registers. Updated 7th Feb 2020 with link to Google Spreadsheet to replace broken Fusion Table link.

 This makes the Act a very helpful resource for obtaining information on private landowners and the extent of their estates, who are otherwise not subject to FOI requests or public sector transparency requirements, and have little interest in volunteering information about their land holdings.

 For most Local Authorities that I’ve looked at, their landowner deposit registers are pretty basic – a webpage listing landowners who’ve made a deposit, with links to PDFs of their full statements and maps.
 Some councils, in vague efforts to be helpful, have built search engines into their registers, or grouped their lists by parishes.
 Click through to each map, and you’ll usually get to see an Ordnance Survey or similar high-quality map, with the boundaries of the estate in question outlined in colour.
-So, this is useful if you’re looking to build up a map of local land ownership – but it’d be very laborious to stitch together all the PDF maps to see a broader picture, and it couldn’t be done digitally.
+So, this is useful if you’re looking to build up a map of local land ownership – but it’d be very laborious to stitch together all the PDF maps to see a broader picture.

 However, some Local Authorities – those shown in dark green – have gone one step further.
 They’ve published interactive online maps showing the boundaries of all the landowners they’ve received maps and statements from.
 This is incredibly helpful.
 Let’s take a look at some of these maps.